 Two acres pan out before you, and then many more beyond the organic pasture farm and prime Cotswold escarpment.
 Slide out through the open glass doors from the living area and explore the clipped garden and the organic pasture farm.
 Warm your toes around the outside logburner.

 Take the nature trails through historic pasture fields and cross the babbling Ladden Brook.
-Come back to drink and dine on the terrace beneath the big skies and the call of the skylark.
+Come back to drink and dine on the terrace beneath the big skies and the call of the skylark, whilst the kids take over the play area.
 As the night sky darkens, gown up and sneak outside to sink into the nine-seat hot tub and soak under the stars.

 The settee’s U-shaped in the surround-sound cinema room.
 In fact, everything here is you-shaped.
 It’s all built for your convenience and comfort.
 The TV’s an 80-incher but, if young minds should stray from the action, you’ve got board games on hand, so you can keep an eye on both the movies and the little movers.